Silenced (film): Plot

-As Park (one of the sexually offensive teachers) leaves the party and walks home, he bumps into Min-su (one of the victims) along the way.
+As Park leaves the party and walks home, he bumps into Min-su (one of the victims) along the way.
 Attempting to force the boy to come to his home to be raped once more, Park is shocked when Min-su stabs him in the side with a knife, having fallen into despair from his lost chance to put Park away for good.
 Park brushes off the stabbing and smacks Min-su to the ground, viciously beating and kicking the boy, proclaiming he will kill him.
-As he prepares to finish Min-su off, Park is overpowered by the boy, who flings both of them onto a nearby railroad track.
-As an oncoming train barrels toward them, the screaming Park is held down by Min-su with the help of the stab wound.
-Ultimately, the train runs over both of them, with Min-su refusing to let the rapist escape with his sickening inhuman acts.
+As he tries to finish Min-su off, Park is overpowered by the boy, who flings both of them onto a nearby railroad track.
+As an oncoming train barrels toward them, the screaming Park, weakened by the stab wound, is held down by Min-su refusing to let him escape, before they are both killed.

-Later, In-ho, Yeondoo and Yoori are seen mourning Min-su's death in a tent.
-A group of protesters and activists are seen demonstrating, when police attempt to disperse them.
-However, since most are deaf-mute, they continue unaware, forcing police towards forced dispersal using water cannons.
+Later, at a protest, In-ho and students Yeon-doo and Yoo-ri are seen mourning Min-su's death.
+A group of protesters and activists fill the street, when police attempt to disperse them.
+However, since most are deaf-mute, they continue unaware, forcing police use water cannons to disperse them.
 As the clash plays out, In-ho stands amid the chaos carrying a picture of Min-su, repeatedly chanting, "Everyone!
 This boy could neither hear nor speak.
 This child is called Min-su," before he is apprehended by the police.
-The movie ends with the words of Yoo-jin's email updating In-ho about the lost appeal and the improving children's condition.
+The movie ends with In-ho back in Seoul where he receives an email from Yoo-jin with an update: the appeal to the case was lost but the children's condition has improved.